-U.S. Unemployment Drops To 3.9 Percent; Jobs Report Shows Gain Of 164,000 Jobs
+U.S. Unemployment Drops To 3.9 Percent — Lowest Since 2000

 Also on the upswing: manufacturing and health care, both of which saw a gain of 24,000 jobs.

-As for how much of America is working, the BLS said, "Both the labor force participation rate, at 62.8 percent, and the employment- population ratio, at 60.3 percent, changed little in April."
+As for how much of the U.S. is working, the BLS said, "Both the labor force participation rate, at 62.8 percent, and the employment-population ratio, at 60.3 percent, changed little in April."